The Book Festival Of My Heart

 Books have always been a huge part of my life; were such a huge part of my childhood.
 Now that I’m I guess a real writer; going to the festival has gained new importance.
 Not only do I get to see my favourite authors as a reader I get to see industry professionals talk about being successful in a career I’m hoping to succeed in myself.
 This year I went to panel discussions about writing craft, about publishing and even about getting kids interested in reading (regardless of whether it’s reading poems and rap lyrics or huge classic tomes.)

-I knew going in, that year was going to be a bit different.
+I knew going in, that this year was going to be a bit different.
 It was the first year without quite a few of my writer friends around (as a lot of them have been searching out interesting non-Scottish climes); it wasn’t the first year dealing with MS but I had, quite recently been discharged after a month, bedbound in hospital.
 Well I got home in late June but as anyone with a chronic illness or spent a long time in hospital can attest – you don’t get home and suddenly everything is back to normal the next day.
 Recovery takes a long, exhausting time (more on this later.)
 But I was still determined to do as much as I could and to enjoy it to the max.
 (Having been stuck in hospital, facing those same four hospital walls for so long I was just super excited to be enjoying all the books.)

 I went to an interesting mix of events this year – without really focusing on the times and dates (which was probably a bit stupid) I more just signed up to anything that sounded interesting.